 If you’re looking for a remote experience, then the North Aegean Islands are where you should head.
 These islands, located between Turkey and Thessaloniki, remain relatively unexplored and have a proper remote-feeling about them.

 Some of the larger islands, like Crete, Santorini, and Mykonos, will have their own airports which you can then fly directly to.
 The islands of Rhodes and Corfu have the largest offering of flights (both international and domestic).
-However, if you’re going to be island hopping then the easiest and most economical way to get around is by ferry.
+However, if you’re going to be doing some serious Greek island hopping then the easiest and most economical way to get around is by ferry.

 Typically, the islands within the same cluster are located along the same ferry line routes, which is why it is easiest to stick within a chosen cluster for hopping around.

 There is a variety of different ferry companies serving the different parts of the islands, where prices and schedules can vary quite a bit.
-You will need to research which islands you want to visit and which ferry company will best serve your route.
+You will need to research which islands you want to visit and which ferry company and which ferry route will best serve your route.

 For example, Hostelbay island-hopping ferry passes have two available options: